-FK Meteor Praha VIII is one of the oldest clubs in the Czech Republic, having being formed in the capital in the autumn of 1896 as Sportovní kroužek Kotva Libeň.
-Three years later the name of the club was changed to SK Meteor Libeň, which was taken from the dilapidated cycling track called Meteor and the area the club was based.
+FK Meteor Praha VIII is one of the oldest clubs in the Czech Republic, having been formed in the capital in the autumn of 1896 as Sportovní kroužek Kotva Libeň.
+Three years later, the name of the club was changed to SK Meteor Libeň, which was taken from the dilapidated cycling track called Meteor and the area where the club was based.

 The club